Am I a Highly Qualified (HQ) Teacher?

 Elementary (K-3, K-6, 1-8) Content Areas

-If you pass the Utah approved PRAXIS test for Elementary, you can be deemed Highly Qualified in Elementary courses.
-A list of all the PRAXIS tests approved for use in Utah can be found at ets.org/praxis/ut.
+If you pass the Utah approved PRAXIS test for Elementary, you can be deemed HQ in Elementary courses.
+Click here for a list of all the PRAXIS tests approved for use in Utah.
 Passing either test is sufficient to be deemed HQ for Elementary courses.

 To process this in CACTUS simply make certain that you have your scores reported to the USOE.
 We receive score downloads from ETS after every test administration and CACTUS is updated automatically.
 You will want to review your CACTUS record about 6 weeks after taking the test to make certain the scores have been reported.
 If, for whatever reason, they were not reported, you will need to get a copy of your score results to USOE to be processed.
 Please note that we do not accept faxed copies.